Sadakichi Shimizu: Biography

-Shimizu was born on August 13, 1837 in Kiyoshima-cho, Asakusa in Edo, during the Tenpō era (present-day Taitō, Tokyo).
+Shimizu was born on August 13, 1837, in Kiyoshima-cho, Asakusa, in Edo, during the Tenpō era (present-day Taitō, Tokyo).

 By profession, he was an anma practitioner based in Tokyo City's Honjo-ku prefecture (present-day Ryōgoku in Sumida).
 At the time, his job served as good camouflage for his later crimes.

 Beginning in 1882, he would mask himself and rob people around Tokyo City, killing five in the process by shooting them with a handgun.
-It was the first case in Japanese criminal history where pistol was used, and it shook the capital at that time.
+It was the first case in Japanese criminal history where a pistol was used, and it shook the capital at that time.

 Immediately after breaking into a merchant's home in Bakurocho, Nihonbashi-ku (present-day Nihonbashikurocho in Chūō), he was arrested at dawn on December 3, 1886.
-At that time, one of the arresting officers, Ogawa, was shot and seriously injured, but managed to recover and was promoted assistant police officer second class.
+At that time, one of the arresting officers, Ogawa, was shot and seriously injured, but managed to recover and was promoted to assistant police officer second class.
 However, his injury worsened four months later, and on April 26, 1887, he died at 24 years of age.
 In September of that year, the 50-year-old Shimizu was sentenced to death and subsequently executed.

 In order to honor Officer Ogawa, a bridge crossing the Hamamachi River was named after him.
 It was eventually dismantled by city planning, but in 1974, a stone monument was erected on the anniversary of his death.

 Theater play

 At the time, newspapers serialized the incident in the form of reading material.
-A shinpa play titled "The Pistol Robber Sadakichi Shimizu" was performed 1897, which was attended by a 10-year-old Ton Satomi.
+A shinpa play titled "The Pistol Robber Sadakichi Shimizu" was performed in 1897, which was attended by a 10-year-old Ton Satomi.